bpow/stanford-affils/CONTRIBUTING.md

 - Re-enter the shell as the `affils_admin` user: `psql postgres -U affils_admin`
 - Check the list of roles to make sure the `affils_admin` user was given the correct permissions: `\du`
-- Create the HCI database: `CREATE DATABASE affils;`
+- Create the Affiliations database: `CREATE DATABASE affils;`
 - Add the name of the database to the `.env` file
 - Add the database engine (`postgresql`) to your `.env` file.